Mold in Rental Housing

 I Live In Public Housing.
 Are There Other Options?

 Yes.
 The tenant should contact the public housing agency for their city or county.
 There may be a social worker assigned to public housing in your area whom can mediate between the tenant and landlord.
-If this is unsuccessful, the tenant can contact the Minnesota Housing and Urban Development Office.
-Tenants in public housing may want to pursue the other options described above, but the public housing agency and Housing and Urban Development Office should address tenants’ reasonable requests that are within the bounds of property maintenance and building code.
+If this is unsuccessful, the tenant can contact the Minnesota Housing and Urban Development Office (HUD).
+Tenants in public housing may want to pursue the other options described above, but the public housing agency and HUD office should address tenants’ reasonable requests that are within the bounds of property maintenance and building code.

 Resources For Tenants: